GoogleCloudPlatform/nodejs-repo-tools/README.md

 # nodejs-repo-tools [![build status][travis_badge]][travis_link]

-Tools used to maintain and test Node.js repositories in the GoogleCloudPlaftorm organization.
+Tools used to maintain and test Node.js repositories in the GoogleCloudPlatform organization.

 ## Usage